-Students in academic classes come from a wide variety of ethnic and racial backgrounds.
+Students in postsecondary classes come from a wide variety of ethnic and racial backgrounds.
 For some, English is not their first language.
-In most classes, there are students with many types of learning styles, including those who are primarily visual or auditory learners.
+In most classes, there are students with many types of learning styles and preferences, including those who are primarily visual or auditory learners.
 In addition, increasing numbers of students with disabilities are pursuing postsecondary education.
 Their disabilities include

 - Low vision

 - Health impairments